Double Robust Variance Estimation with Parametric Working Models

 \section{Discussion}

-Doubly robust estimators have increased in popularity in the field of causal inference due to their ability to provide consistent point estimates when either an outcome or propensity model is correctly specified \citep{smith2023application}.
-In this paper, the commonly-used influence function based variance estimator is compared with the empirical sandwich variance estimator in conjunction with three doubly robust estimators: the classic AIPW estimator, the weighted regression AIPW estimator, and TMLE.
-These three estimators can be specified as solutions to sets of unbiased estimating equations, and thus their variances can be consistently estimated by the empirical sandwich variance estimator.
-Because the estimating equations remain unbiased when either the outcome or propensity model is correctly specified, the empirical sandwich variance estimator is a doubly robust variance estimator.
-In contrast, the influence function based variance estimator is consistent only when both outcome and propensity models are correctly specified.
-This discrepancy may be of particular importance in settings where the functional form of one of the nuisance models is known but the other is not.
-For example, with randomized trials, randomization to treatment means that the exposure mechanism is known.
-Doubly robust estimators can offer improved efficiency in this setting, but some of that efficiency gain may not be realized with application of the influence function based variance estimator, which is conservative if the outcome model is misspecified.
+Doubly robust estimators have gained popularity due to their ability to provide consistent point estimates when either an outcome or propensity model is correctly specified.
+Here, the commonly-used influence function based variance estimator is compared with the empirical sandwich variance estimator and the nonparametric bootstrap in conjunction with three doubly robust estimators: the classic AIPW estimator, the weighted regression AIPW estimator, and TMLE.
+For estimation of the average causal effect with observational data, the influence function based variance estimator is consistent only when both outcome and propensity models are correctly specified.
+In contrast, both the empirical sandwich variance estimator and the nonparametric bootstrap are doubly robust variance estimators.
+As such, confidence intervals constructed from these estimators are expected to provide nominal CI coverage when either model is correctly specified.

+This paper only considers variance estimation of the average causal effect with observational data.
+The influence function based variance estimator can be consistent under misspecification of one working model in some settings.
+For example, this variance estimator is consistent under outcome model misspecification in the randomized setting under additional assumptions \citep{williams2022optimising,van2024automated} and for estimation of some non-degenerate estimands \citep{haneuse2013estimation}.